garcia/simfile/docs/source/known-properties.rst

 LABELS           labels                          ✓
 ================ ===================== ========= ==========

 ..
-[1] "FREEZES" is supported an alias for "STOPS".
+[1] SM files support "FREEZES" as an alias for "STOPS".
 The property name is
        converted during parsing, so no extra logic is required to handle this.
+..
+[2] SM and SSC files support "ANIMATIONS" as an alias for "BGCHANGES".
+As
+       above, the property name is converted during parsing.

 And these are the known properties for charts: